 Big Tech Doing Whatever it Takes to Demonstrate Commitment to Green Solutions

 An increasingly digitized world leads to increasing demand for data centers and concomitant electricity.
-As large data center companies like Google, Microsoft, Amazon, Facebook try to appease investors by maintaining above-average ESG scores, they have committed to using only renewable energy in the coming years.
-The challenge in the magnitude of growth in energy usage isn’t whether they can buy “clean” electrons, it’s whether the increased electric demand they cause is forcing electric production from non-renewables to be used more elsewhere.
+As large data center companies like Google, Microsoft, Amazon, and Facebook try to appease investors by maintaining above-average ESG scores, some have committed to using only renewable energy in the coming years.
+The challenge in the magnitude of growth in energy usage isn’t whether they can buy “clean” electrons, it’s whether the increased electric demand they cause is forcing electric production from non-renewables to be used at higher amounts elsewhere.
 Net/net, the added emitted carbon would indirectly be caused by them.

 The companies that have the largest data centers have corporate commitments related to clean energy.
-This has lead the large tech companies to compete to secure electricity deals with renewable sources to continue operations while also moving toward a more green corporation.
-If these moves don’t reduce emissions but instead cause a ramp-up of a fossil fuel plant in another part of town to go out to residential consumers, the companies have failed at their goal; they may actually increase total emissions.
+This has led the large tech companies to compete to secure electricity deals with renewable sources to continue operations while also moving toward more green corporations.
+If these moves don’t reduce emissions but instead cause a ramp-up of a fossil fuel plant in another part of town to go out to residential consumers, the companies have failed at their goal; they could actually increase total emissions.

 On Wednesday (June 23) Amazon.com announced commitments to buy electric green electric generating capacity in the amount of 1.5 gigawatts.
 The purchases are from 14 new solar and wind plants in different parts of the world.
 Amazon is pushing to purchase enough renewable generating capacity to cover all of the company’s activities by 2025.